Cleanup winget upgrade - #4410

 The

-Invoke-WPFInstallUpgradefunction was the only function that used both theGet-WinUtilInstallerProcessfunction andGet-WinUtilInstallerProcess.ps1function so i decided to remove them and makeInvoke-WPFInstallUpgradestandaloneI also made sure the upgrade process opens inside of the winutil window there was no reason for it to open another powershell window
+Invoke-WPFInstallUpgradefunction was the only function that used theGet-WinUtilInstallerProcessfunction andGet-WinUtilInstallerProcess.ps1function at all so i decided to remove them and makeInvoke-WPFInstallUpgradestandaloneI also made sure the upgrade process opens inside of the winutil window there was no reason for it to open another powershell window

 I also made sure it check if winget is installed before upgrading all applications